 Understanding and treating pelvic incidence-lumbar lordosis mismatch – Muscle spasms and low back pain

 Many patients we see have terrible back pain and muscle spasms because of the struggles their musculoskeletal frame goes through trying to keep their body balanced and their head in its correct position.
-That being, the head up right and in vertical alignment with their pelvis.
+That is, the head up right and in vertical alignment with their pelvis.

 If you are reading this article, this type of back pain and spasm probably does not need to be described to you or what type of pain medications you can take to help you.
 You have already gone down this route.
 If you are like the people we talk to, you probably would like to have a better understanding of what is going in you back so you can be more proactive in your treatment choices.